-Nextiva has data centers all over the United States, and each center is monitored by specialists 24/7 to ensure the downtime is minimized.
+Nextiva has data centers all over the U.S., and each center is monitored by specialists 24/7 to ensure the downtime is minimized.
 Just like RingCentral, Nextiva claims an uptime of 99.999%, which means the service goes down only for a few minutes every year.
 All of that makes Nextiva’s services extremely robust and reliable for businesses of all sizes.

-If you’re concerned about call privacy, Nextiva also has an option to encrypt the calls so there’s no risk of leaked information.
+If you’re concerned about call privacy, Nextiva also has an option to encrypt the calls, so there’s no risk of leaked information.